h2oai/h2o-3/h2o-docs/src/product/flow/README.md

   ![Scoring History example](images/Flow_ScoringHistory.png)

 **Variable importances**: [GBM](#GBM), [DL](#DL) Represents the statistical significance of each variable in the data in terms of its affect on the model.
 Variables are listed in order of most to least importance.
+The percentage values represent the percentage of importance across all variables, scaled to 100%.
+The method of computing each variable's importance depends on the algorithm.
 To view the scaled importance value of a variable, use your mouse to hover over the bar representing the variable.

   ![Variable Importances example](images/Flow_VariableImportances.png)